thucke/docker-images/OracleDatabase/README.md

 	                  Optional: A volume with custom scripts to be run after database startup.
 	                  For further details see the "Running scripts after setup and on startup" section below.

-There are two ports that are exposed in this image:
+There are three ports that are exposed in this image:
 * 1521 which is the port to connect to the Oracle Database.
 * 8080 which is the port of Oracle Application Express (APEX).
+* 33669 which is the port to connect the running shared server dispatcher

 On the first startup of the container a random password will be generated for the database if not provided.
 You can find this password in the output line:

 	ORACLE PASSWORD FOR SYS AND SYSTEM:

-**Note:** The ORACLE_SID for Express Edition is always `XE` and cannot be changed, hence there is no ORACLE_SID parameter provided for the XE build.

 The password for those accounts can be changed via the **docker exec** command. **Note**, the container has to be running:
 	docker exec oraclexe /u01/app/oracle/setPassword.sh <your password>

 Once the container has been started you can connect to it just like to any other database:

-	sqlplus sys/<your password>@//localhost:1521/XE as sysdba
+	sqlplus sys/<your password>@XE as sysdba
-	sqlplus system/<your password>@//localhost:1521/XE
+	sqlplus system/<your password>@XE

-### Running SQL*Plus in a Docker container
-You may use the same Docker image you used to start the database, to run `sqlplus` to connect to it, for example:

-	docker run --rm -ti oracle/database:12.2.0.1-ee sqlplus pdbadmin/<yourpassword>@//<db-container-ip>:1521/ORCLPDB1

-Another option is to use `docker exec` and run `sqlplus` from within the same container already running the database:

-	docker exec -ti <container name> sqlplus pdbadmin@ORCLPDB1

 ### Running scripts after setup and on startup
 The docker images can be configured to run scripts after setup and on startup.
 Currently `sh` and `sql` extensions are supported.
 For post-setup scripts just mount the volume `/opt/oracle/scripts/setup` or extend the image to include scripts in this directory.